xquercus/load-balanced-scheduler/README.md

 ## Installation

 To manually install this add-on copy the `src` directory and it's contents to your Anki add-on directory.
 To find the Anki add-on directory first go go to *Tools -> Add-ons*, un-select any currently highlighted add-ons, and click *Show Files*.
 It is generally a good idea to rename the `src` directory.
-Anki will use this folder's name as the name of the plugin.
-After restarting Anki the add-on will appear in the add-on dialog box.
+Anki will use this folder name as the name of the plugin.
+After restarting Anki the add-on will appear in the add-on window.

 ## Configuration

-Logging to `stdout` can be enabled by setting `DEBUG` from within the configuration dialog box.
-A value of `1` will output a one line summary after each card is load balanced.
-A value of `2` will provide detailed debug information on the load balancing process.
+Logging can be configured by setting the value of `LogLevel`.  `"LogLevel": 1` will cause a one line summary to be sent to `stdout` each time a card is load balanced.  `"LogLevel": 2` will add detailed information about the load balancing process.  `"LogLevel": 0` will disable logging.
+Logs are written to `stdout`.

 ## Details